Hans Müller (physician)

-Dr. Hans Müller (13 January 1915 – 4 December 1994, 汉斯·米勒 (Hànsī Mǐlè)) was a German-born Ashkenazi Jewish physician who immigrated to China and made contributions to improving health care in China over several decades.
+Dr. Hans Müller (13 January 1915 – 4 December 1994, 汉斯·米勒 (Hànsī Mǐlè)) was a German-Jewish physician who immigrated to China and made contributions to improving health care in China over several decades.
 Müller contributed in the research effort into hepatitis B and development of a vaccine, in addition, he became the Vice President of Beijing Medical University in China.
 Müller was also elected a member of the Chinese People's Political Consultative Conference.

 Early life

 Hans Müller was born in Düsseldorf-Golzheim, Germany as the only child of Henriette Müller née Ballin (a niece of the shipping magnate Albert Ballin, died 1949) and Simon Fred Müller (died 1952).
 His father owned an electrical goods factory in Düsseldorf.
 Because he was Jewish, Simon Fred Müller was held captive in the Theresienstadt concentration camp from 1942 to 1945.

 Because it was difficult for a Jewish student to go to a German university at the time, Müller went to Switzerland to do so.
 Hans Müller went to study medicine at the University of Basel.
 At the University of Basel, he met a Chinese student named Chiang Zhaoxian, who told Müller about China, its culture, history and ongoing events.